-Volkswagen CC Models:
+Volkswagen CC Repair and Maintenance

 Volkswagen CC ProblemsCarbon Build Up

 I can be in the middle of a call on my bluetooth through my car and the car will drop the call mid sentence at random.
 My phone still has the call on it and I have to wait for the car to reconnect itself.
 They have a very short list of compatible phones so if you buy one, make sure your phone is on the list!
 All this technology and they have a list of 20 phones!
 WHAT?